EMPAT94/empat94.github.io/_gs/Chapter 20 - Speed Levelling 2.md

 13 meters.
 The creature suddenly stopped in its tracks.
 For a moment, the very air was stilled.
 The fur on its body bristled as it bent its hind legs a little.
 Out from the left, I heard Julies customary *whiz* of an arrow.
 The arrow struck true, right in its healthy eye.
 Just as the arrow struck, the quadruped showed off why it was the boss of the arena.
 With such acceleration that seemingly ignored its massive frame, it rushed at me.
 Newly blind and howling from the pain, it did not correct its course as I veered far out of its trajectory.

 The mammoth thundered towards my previous location as if its tail was on fire.
 And then it crashed into the wall with resounding cracks.
 One for the wall, other for its skull.
 It then slumped down, eyes bleeding freely, with a new orange stream joined from the forehead.
 Soon, its fur changed from dark brown to bright orange.
 Then it melted.
 I stood there utterly mesmerized as what was once a majestic creature was now a rapidly evaporating pool of orange blood.
 Shortly thereafter, the last vestiges of the creature's existence dissipated, leaving behind a veritable pile of resources.
-With a slight nudge tt my consciousness, I became aware of my new experience, along with the resulting level up and Class up.
+With a slight nudge to my consciousness, I became aware of my increased XP, along with the resulting level up and Class up.

 <br />